rating star rating star rating star rating star rating star 9.4 out of 10 kiyoh KIYOH

 And how to store them

-By Caroline | October 8th, 2020
+By Caroline | April 22nd, 2024

 While nothing lasts forever, along the way I’ve learned that, if stored properly, marijuana seeds will remain viable for quite some while.
-With this article, I hope to finally answer that frequently asked question: how long do marijuana seeds last?

 How Long do marijuana seeds last after storing them?

-The short answer is several years or up to 5 years, depending on the circumstances.
+Marijuana seeds last several years or up to 5 years, depending on the circumstances.

-The fact remains, that seeds exceeding that storage period are significantly harder to germinate.
+The fact remains that seeds exceeding that storage period are significantly harder to germinate.

-So, you’ve scored big during the annual Black Friday sale and stocked up on all your favorites but then you remember, planting is months away.
+So, you’ve scored big during the annual Black Friday sale and stocked up on all your favorites, but then you remember, planting is months away.

-Which, in nature is key to the survival of the plant, but not so convenient if you don’t have the intention of using them right away.
+Mother Nature’s designed them to respond to their environment with particular heat and moisture to signal the seed when it’s time to germinate.
+In nature, this is key to the survival of the plant, but not so convenient if you don’t have the intention of using them right away.

 How to Store Marijuana Seeds

-Make sure your seeds don’t prematurely sprout by storing them in a spot that doesn’t have the right humidity levels and ensure the seeds are dry before sealing them in a container
+Make sure your seeds don’t prematurely sprout by storing them in a spot that doesn’t have the right humidity levels and ensure the seeds are dry before sealing them in a container or in a ziplock bag.

 Key factors for your storage conditions environment

-Humidity
+Humidity level

 Temperature